JacobAgerbo/BasicUtils/Visualization/README.md

 The R functions is thoroughly documented, providing explanations and examples for each function to facilitate its usage and customization.
 Main functions includes preprocessing multi-variate data from omics, such as filtering, normalization, and transformation.
 Furthermore, it offers various statistical analysis methods for identifying important feature in the dataset.
 Key functions are listed below.

-- **Data overview**: A function getting an overview of features in dataset.
+- **Data overview**: A function getting an overview of features in dataset, either individually or across groups of interest.

 - **Preprocessing**: A function for preprocessing omics data, such as quality control, filtering, normalization, and transformation.